-Weezer is known as one among the famous American rock band found in the year 1992.
-They were formed in Los Angeles, CA. Ever since then the band has been outstanding.
-Since the year 2001, the band comprises of the members namely Rivers Cuomo, Patrick Wilson, Brian Bell, and last by not least and Scott Shriner.
+Weezer is known as one among the famous American rock band founded in 1992.
+They were formed in Los Angeles, CA and have performed shows at spectacular venues such as the Hollywood Bowl.
+Ever since then, the band has been outstanding.
+Since 2001, the band comprises of the members namely Rivers Cuomo, Patrick Wilson, Brian Bell, and last by not least and Scott Shriner.
 There consists of much famous music put forward by the band to their fans.
 There are a lot of amazing albums which even today is enjoyed by many people worldwide.
 Below are the paragraphs which will talk more on the top best tracks everyone must hear.
 So, it’s time to sit back and relax and get ready to read the fantastic works by the band, Weezer.

 “Say It Ain’t So”

 People love to listen to those tracks which can reflect or can relate their lives.
 This track is one among them.
 The story of “Say It Ain’t So” revolves around the lead vocal, lead guitarist, and the keyboardist, Rivers Cuomo.
 His family has broken apart where his dad had a severe drinking problem and left him and his mother at the early life itself.
 He later came from school and found out a bottle of alcohol on the fridge.
 Scared whether he might lose his new family, then after many years, he found himself trapped in his memories and composed the ever hit “Say It Ain’t So.
 It is considered as one among the famous trackback in 1994.